-Determine the 'ideal' fire frequency for communities.
+Determine the 'ideal' fire frequency for vegetation communities.

-The fire cycle is the period of time within which an area equal to the total area of a vegetation type will be burnt and is defined as approximately the mid-point between the upper and lower tolerable fire interval
+The fire cycle is the period of time within which an area equal to the total area of a vegetation type will be burnt and is defined as approximately the mid-point between the upper and lower tolerable fire interval - equal to min TFI + max TFI)/2.

-(= Min TFI + Max TFI)/2)